German Bishops' Conference: History

 In 2010, the New York Times published the allegations of sexual abuses committed by a priest of the Munich diocese in the 80s.
 It was preceded by the ones of Lawrence Murphy in Wisconsin, happened in a school for deaf children from 1950 to 1974.

+The conference's maxim that, where other creatures are concerned, "we can speak of the priority of [their] being over [their] being useful" was commended by Pope Francis in his 2015 encyclical letter Laudato si'.